-In Winkle v.
-Winkle, 951 S.W.2d 80, (Tex.
-App. - Corpus Christi 1997, pet. denied.)
-A couple entered into an earnest money contract to purchase a vacant lot and put \$1,250.00 of community funds as the down payment.
 Tied to the purchase of this lot was the sale of Husband's separate property house.
 The \$23,750 received from the sale of the separate house was applied at closing by the same title company to the balance due on the vacant lot.
-The Court following the reasoning Wierzchula, Infra., held the house was community property because the down payment at the time the earnest money was entered was community property.
-The Court then awarded the husband a reimbursement claim of \$23,750 for his separate property contribution.
-Can this result be squared, with the Court's holding in Gleich v.
+The Court following the reasoning Wierzchula, held that the house was community property because the down payment at the time the earnest money was entered was community property.
+The court then awarded the husband a reimbursement claim of \$23,750 for his separate property contribution.
+Can this result be squared with the court's holding in Gleich v.
 Bongio, 128 Tex.
 606, 99 S.W.2d 881 (Tex.
-1937).
+1937)?